Look to this day!

 give him the haven of firmness against the impulses

-which he fears and cannot handle.
+which he fears and cannot master.

 Help me to hear the anguish in his heart through